Collection: Black Tea

 Kenya Kosabei TGFOP Black Tea

 A luxury black tea made from flowery orange pekoe leaves sourced from Nandi in Kenya.
-When infused, it produces a bright, golden copper coloured liquor with a delicious smooth, malty flavour.
+When infused, it produces a bright, golden-copper liquor with a delicious smooth, malty flavour.

 Ceylon Nuwara Eliya BOP Tea

-A black Ceylon tea that is sourced from the Kenmare tea estate in the Nuwara Eliya district.
-Revealing the delightful, bright flavours of a classic Ceylon tea, Ceylon Nuwara Eliya BOP is a refreshing tea to enjoy throughout the day.
+A black Ceylon tea sourced from the Kenmare tea estate in the Nuwara Eliya district.
+It reveals the bright flavours of a classic Ceylon tea and is refreshing to enjoy throughout the day.

 “Addictive.
 A deep, rich liquor, fruity with a noticeable phenolic finish that keeps bringing you back for more.”